 Non-profit collaborations have been a means for organizations to accomplish similar goals in a big way!
-The boost gained from such short term or long term collaborations can increase the overall efficiency and community outreach efforts, an organization intends to reach.
+The boost gained from such short-term or long-term collaborations can increase the overall efficiency and community outreach goals set by your organization.

-Our efforts to collaborate with other entities who share the same passion, vision, and purpose as we do, is one of the ways we create a strong positive social impact.
-With our B The Light program, our core mission to provide access to the highest-quality leadership development experiences in order to empower the next generation of local and global leaders.
+Our efforts to collaborate with other entities who share the same passion, vision and purpose, is one of the ways we create a strong positive social impact.
+With our B The Light program, we focus on providing access to the highest-quality leadership development experiences in order to empower the next generation of local- and global-leaders.

-To support our mission, BGood Worldwide’s first step has been to partner buildOn, a nonprofit organization who works to combat the cycle of poverty, illiteracy, and low expectations through global service and education.
-Through the engagement of participants in groups, The School-Build Haiti Project efforts will result in the construction of one primary school in Haiti.
+To support our mission, BGood Worldwide’s first step has been to partner with buildOn, a nonprofit organization who works to combat the cycle of poverty, illiteracy, and low expectations through global-service and education.
+Through the engagement of our young professionals in groups, The School-Build Haiti Project efforts will result in the construction of one primary school in Haiti.
 This school will serve over 400 children and adults from a rural community; acting as a catalyst for sustainable and positive community development.

-This collaborative project is open to a variety of participants who seeks to 1) receive mentoring and a leadership development guidance, 2) to engage in their local community, and 3) to use their acquired resources in a global group service trip to build a school in Haiti.
-This spring, we will begin recruiting students from Nyack College to participate along with participants in our B the Light programs.
-We encourage individuals who seek to make a positive impact on their communities to get involved!
+This collaborative project is open to a variety of young professionals who seeks to 1) receive mentoring and leadership development guidance; 2) engage in their local community and; 3) use their acquired resources in a global group service trip to build a school in Haiti.
+This spring, we will begin recruiting students from Nyack College

-We know the journey to completing the construction of the school in Haiti starts well before breaking ground in the winter/spring of 2020.
+This journey to completing the construction of a school in Haiti starts well before breaking ground in the winter/spring of 2020.
 There is personal development and academic growth to be done along the way.
-That’s why our project begins in the spring of 2019.
+That is why those who participate, will begin their training in the spring of 2019.

-During that time all team participants will receive 30 minutes of online mentoring and a leadership education course each week.
-Our curriculum focuses on skill-building in four content areas; communication, problem-solving, technology, and resource-acquisition.
-Participants will also complete a 1 hour a week local community service effort in their surrounding areas to apply the skills gained from the leadership development curriculum.
-We believe the combination of leadership development and local community service offers participants consistent support to
+During which, they will receive 30 minutes of online mentoring and leadership education courses, each week.
+Our curriculum focuses on skill-building in four content areas; communication, problem-solving, technology, and resource acquisition.
+Our young professionals will also complete a one-hour weekly community service effort in their community where they may apply the skills gained from the leadership development curriculum.
+We believe the combination of leadership development resources and local community service, offers our young professionals consistent support to

 Our hope is that by partnering with